rolfbecker/MIE_2.02_GeoInfo_WS2021/gi0301_ALS_DTM_NRW/gdal_conda_env.md

-# Installation of GDAL in a Clean Conda Environment
+# Installation of GDAL and GEOPANDAS (PYPROJ) in a Clean Conda Environment

 he attempt to install gdal by calling `conda install -c conda-forge gdal` in the base environment of conda leads often to conflicts and is refused.
 But if this installation works for you do not need to create another environment and coud stop reading.